Content

 Hydrological soil properties model

 The new S-map hydrological model estimates the soil water content (in units of water volume per unit volume of soil, or cm3/cm3) for pre-defined tensions (0, 5, 10, 20, 40, 100, and 1500 kPa).
 The model uses a range of available information from S-map, including soil order, rock class, functional horizon characteristics and depth as well as the estimated texture (percentage of sand, silt, and clay).
-It was developed using a beta regression approach and relies on 4641 laboratory measurements (on 684 sites) from the National Soils Database Repository.
+It was developed using a GAM beta response model and relies on just under 6,000 laboratory measurements (on 796 sites) from the National Soils Database Repository.
 More detailed information about the new soil hydrological model is provided here.

 pH prediction model